postwait/node-amqp/README.md

 After a connection is established the `'connect'` event is fired as it is with any `net.Connection` instance.
-AMQP requires a 7-way handshake which must be completed before any communication can begin. `net.Connection` does the handshake automatically and emits the `ready` event when the handshaking is complete.
+AMQP requires a 7-way handshake which must be completed before any communication can begin. `net.Connection` does the handshake automatically and emits the `'ready'` event when the handshaking is complete.

 For backward compatability, two additional options are available.
-Older versions of amqp placed the routingKey and deliveryTag for incoming messages into the JSON payload received.
+Older versions of this library placed the routingKey and deliveryTag for incoming messages into the JSON payload received.
 This module was changed to leave inbound JSON payloads pristine.
 Some applications may need the old behaviour.
 If the key 'routingKeyInPayload' is set to true in the connection options, the messages resulting from a subscribe call will include a 'routingKey' key in the JSON payload.
-If the key 'devlieryTagInPayload' is set to true in the connection options, the deliveryTag of the incoming message will be placed in the JSON payload.
+If the key 'devliryTagInPayload' is set to true in the connection options, the deliveryTag of the incoming message will be placed in the JSON payload.

 ### connection.publish(queueName, body)

-Publishes a message to the default exchange; this effectively publishes the message to the queue named.
+Publishes a message to the default exchange; if the defaultExchange is left as `''`, this effectively publishes the message to the queue named.

 ### connection.end()